Dost thou love life? Then do not squander time, for that is the stuff life is made of. – Benjamin Franklin

 Uninstall – If you ever need to uninstall iClock, just delete the app in your Applications folder.

-1. – First time users: If you launched iClock there will be 2 clocks showing.
-Watch this quick video to learn how to hide the old Apple clock.
+First time users: If you launched iClock and there were 2 clocks showing then watch this quick video to learn how to hide the old Apple clock.
 You can turn it back on later if you want.
 The second tab has the same instructions but shows the info in one graphic.

 3. Rearranging the menubar items (optional)